filecoin-project/specs/storage-market.md

 #### Before Deal

-1. **Merkle Translation:** The client runs a 'Local Merkle Translation' to generate the pedersen commitment for their piece of data.
+1. **Merkle Translation:** The client runs a 'Local Merkle Translation' to generate the storage market hash for the data.
-  - Storage miners reference data by its pedersen commitment, and not by its standard hash.
+  - Storage miners reference data by its storage market hash, and not by its standard hash.
 This step is needed for the client to be able to trust their data was correctly included in the miners sector.
 See [Piece Confirmation](definitions.md#piece-confirmation)
 2. **Miner Selection:** The client looks at asks on the network, and then selects a storage miner to store their data with.
    - Note: this is currently a manual process.
 3. **Payment Channel Setup:** The client calls [`Payment.Setup`](#payments) with the piece and the funds they are going to pay the miner with.
+All payments between clients and storage providers use payment channels.

 #### Deal

+Note: The details of this protocol including formats, datastructures, and algorithms, can be found [here](network-protocols.md#storage-deal).

 1. **Storage Deal Staging:** The client now runs the ['make storage deal'](network-protocols.md#storage-deal) protocol, as follows:
   - The client sends a `StorageDealProposal` for the piece in question